Cascaded Incremental Nonlinear Dynamic Inversion Control for MAV Disturbance Rejection: Incremental nonlinear dynamic inversion for attitude control

 The control diagram is shown in Figure \ref{fig:indi_inner}.
 The input to this diagram is the angular acceleration virtual control and the output is the angular acceleration of the vehicle.
 The angular acceleration error, and the thrust increment go into the inversion of the control effectiveness.
 The increment in motor command is added to the feedback from the motors, which is filtered with the same filter as the angular acceleration.
 The actuator dynamics are denoted by $A(z)$.

-\subsection{Attitude Control}
+\subsection{Attitude control}

 The control law of Eq. \ref{eq:indi_att} describes how to track angular accelerations.
-A PD controller can be used to provide the angular acceleration that will steer the vehicle towards a desired attitude, as is shown in Figure \ref{fig:attitude}.
+A PD controller can be used to provide the angular acceleration that will steer the vehicle towards a desired attitude.
+For the attitude feedback, a quaternion representation is used, as described by \cite{fresk}.
+The calculation of the error quaternion $\bs{q}_\text{err}$ in terms of the reference $\bs{q}_\text{ref}$ and the state quaternion $\bs{q}_\text{s}$ is then:

-In this figure we assume small angles, in order to allow simple integration of the rates to obtain the attitude.
-In reality, we use a quaternion attitude representation, with the appropriate feedback, as described by Fresk and Nikolakopoulos \cite{fresk}.
-That means that the proportional gain for the quaternion representation has to be twice as large as $K_\eta$ from Figure \ref{fig:attitude}, since the quaternion derivative is defined as:
+where $\otimes$ denotes the Hamilton product and $^*$ denotes conjugation.
+The reference angular rate is found using the vector part of the quaternion:

+The angular acceleration reference is then calculated from the rotational rate error, using a second gain $K_\Omega$.

+In order to find a theoretical basis for what the values of these gains should be, linear time-invariant systems theory will be used.
+That means that the attitude feedback needs to be simplified a bit, as is shown in Figure \ref{fig:attitude}.
+In this figure small angles are assumed, in order to allow simple integration of the rates to obtain the attitude $\bs{\eta}$ in Euler angles.

+Because the proper quaternion integration is removed in Figure \ref{fig:attitude}, there is a factor $\frac{1}{2}$ with $K_\eta$, since the quaternion derivative is defined as:

-where $\otimes$ denotes the Hamilton product.
-In previous research \cite{smeur} we have shown that if the assumptions, mentioned in the derivation of the controller, hold true, the transfer function from $\boldsymbol{\nu}_{\dot{\bs{\Omega}}}$ to $\dot{\bs{\Omega}}$ is simply the actuator dynamics $\bs{A}(z)$.
-When the actuator dynamics can be modeled, for instance by first order dynamics, the P and D gains can be determined based on the desired poles and zeros of the system.
-For the Bebop, the actuator dynamics are modeled with first order dynamics as shown in Eq. \ref{eq:act_dyn}, with $\alpha = 0.1$.
+In previous research \citep{smeur} it was shown that if the assumptions, mentioned in the derivation of the controller, hold true, the transfer function from $\boldsymbol{\nu}_{\dot{\bs{\Omega}}}$ to $\dot{\bs{\Omega}}$ is simply the actuator dynamics $\bs{A}(z)$.
+When the actuator dynamics can be modeled, for instance by first order dynamics, the P ($K_\eta$) and D ($K_\Omega$) gains can be determined based on the desired poles and zeros of the system.
+For the Bebop, the actuator dynamics are modeled with first order dynamics as shown in Eq. \ref{eq:act_dyn}, with $\alpha = 0.1$ at a sample frequency of 512 Hz.

 Then the transfer function of the closed loop system from Figure \ref{fig:attitude} is as follows: